euroblaze/habittracker-xf/README.md

 # Habit Tracker App

-A simple, personalized habit tracking web application for two partners, Doro and Ashant, with central data storage and individual views.
+A simple, personalized habit tracking web application for two friends, with central data storage and individual views.

 ## Features

-*   **Personalized Views**: Each partner accesses their own habit tracker via a unique URL (e.g., `/doro`, `/ashant`).
+*   **Personalized Views**: Each partner accesses their own habit tracker via a unique URL (e.g., `/friend1`, `/friend2`).
 *   **Centralized Data**: All habit entries are stored in a shared JSON file, allowing for combined totals.
 *   **Private Checkboxes**: Each partner can only mark their own habits.
-*   **Shared Totals**: The bottom of the table displays combined totals for each habit for both Doro and Ashant.
+*   **Shared Totals**: The bottom of the table displays combined totals for each habit for both friend1 and friend2.
 *   **Auto-Save**: All changes are automatically saved to the backend.
 *   **Month Navigation**: Easily slide between previous and future months (up to 12 months in each direction).
 *   **Customizable Habits**: Add, activate, deactivate, and delete custom habits via a settings menu.